Security Guard CV

 2. Overlooking Keywords

-In today’s digital age, many companies use Applicant Tracking Systems (ATS) to filter CVs.
+Many companies use Applicant Tracking Systems (ATS) to filter CVs in today’s digital age.
 Ensure you include relevant keywords from the job description to pass the ATS and get your CV in front of human eyes.

 3. Ignoring Soft Skills